Believe it or not, there’s a lot you can see with just one day in Paris.

 To make your life easier, the Louvre has lovely “visitor trails” that take you to what you most want to see: Venus de Milo, the Victory of Samothrace, and Mona Lisa.
 These guides are foolproof and can be downloaded online if you want to map your route in advance.
 Or you can just pick up a copy when you arrive.
 Depending on how long you want to stare at each masterpiece, you can be in and out in an hour or two tops.

 Next, it’s time for a stroll along the Seine toward the majestic Notre Dame Cathedral.
+While it’s no longer possible to take a look inside following the fire in spring 2019, it’s still worth a glimpse from the outside.
 Take the Pont des Art bridge, where, at one time, I would have told you to take along an engraved lock to add to the thousands of locks lovers affixed to it over the years.
 But in 2015 the locks were cut off.
 The bridge was literally collapsing under their weight.

 Once you’ve crossed the bridge, walk along the Quai des Grands Augustin, where you’ll find countless kiosks of everything from used books to postcards and street art.
 It’s a delightful little journey.
 Before you know it, you’ll come to the Quai Saint-Michel, which will lead you, more or less, to the steps of the famed Notre Dame.
 It’s only a 20-minute walk, but it will likely take you an hour or more.

-I have a penchant for all things gothic…I did write a series of vampire novels, after all.
+I have a penchant for all things gothic…I did write a best-seller series of vampire novels, after all.
 And the Notre Dame is no exception.
-I could spend the entire day taking pictures of its buttresses and gargoyles in various lighting.
+I could spend the entire day taking pictures of its buttresses and gargoyles in various lighting, and many are still intact for you to enjoy.
 But alas, when you have only one day in Paris, there’s no time for such luxuries.
-Pop in, see the stained glass and the sanctuary, and pop out.
+Take a few snaps of the remaining framework, see the stained-glass windows, and continue on your way.

 The area around Notre Dame is bustling.
 There are all sorts of restaurants and shops.
 I recommend taking some time to grab a bite to eat—have the mussels and fries, trust me.
 Be sure to stop in a few stores, and rest your feet.
 You’ve already covered a lot of ground, and the day is not even close to done.